Smartphones put power to deal currencies into retail traders' hands

 “The lines between retail and institutional trading are becoming way more blurry,” said Jannick Malling, CEO of Tradable, a company that allows users to trade directly from news and analysis apps rather than via a separate broker’s app.

-“Back in the day, only the institutions had access to the best tools in the marketplace ... and that’s becoming completely democratised.” ($1 = 0.6466 British Pounds) (Editing by Nigel Stephenson and Catherine Evans)
+“Back in the day, only the institutions had access to the best tools in the marketplace ... and that’s becoming completely democratized.” ($1 = 0.6466 British Pounds)